Obama knocks Trump, voices optimism in speech to set 2016 tone

 The president also said he regretted not having been able to elevate U.S. political discourse during his time in office.

-"It’s one of the few regrets of my presidency - that the rancour and suspicion between the parties has gotten worse instead of better," he said.
+"It’s one of the few regrets of my presidency - that the rancor and suspicion between the parties has gotten worse instead of better," he said.

 Obama also said he had tasked Vice President Joe Biden, whose son died last year of cancer, to lead an effort to find a cure for the disease.